 As a first step of facilitating public-private partnerships for IFE, an RFI has been issued to assess private industry interest in accessing fusion-relevant capabilities, expertise and intellectual property available within the Virtual Collaboratory of DOE-funded institutions.
 The details of this RFI can be found here.

 These public-private partnerships could be fully private sector funded, fully public sector funded through traditional government R&D programs, or jointly funded through a combination of public and private sector funds.
 The intent of the RFI is to solicit private sector responses to inform two Industry Day events.
 Day 1 will be virtual and open to all, and provide an overview of capabilities and projects of interest.
 Day 2 will be an in-person, invite-only event, where public and private sector members can meet to further the development of potential work packages and statement of works (SOWs) for rapid contractual mechanisms such as expedited Cooperative Research and Development Agreements (CRADAs).

 You can review the capabilities and projects of interest for PPP from the Collaboratory here.

-The IFE Virtual Collaboratory currently consists of organizations and partners funded by the Department of Energy, and at this time includes LANL, LBNL, LLE, LLNL, SNL, GA, SLAC, SRNL and ORNL.
+The IFE Virtual Collaboratory currently consists of organizations and partners funded by the Department of Energy, and at this time includes LANL, LBNL, LLE, LLNL, SNL, GA, SLAC, SRNL, ORNL, and NRL.
 The goal of the IFE Virtual Collaboratory is to facilitate PPPs for accelerating the development of IFE.